Updated: Sep 9, 2022

 I was worried that his toes would veer and poke me in the eye, just the idea of having your face that close to someone else’s feet? – it bothered me.
 Then half way through the float he fell asleep and starting snoring.
 Boisterous roars thundered through the tiny enclosed walls and I thought … oh great so much for peace and quiet.
 Despite all the issues when the time was up we sat up, smiled at each other and overall had a pretty decent float.
 We talked about it on the way home and thought of ways to improve it.

-Since our first float together we have learned a few things.
+Since my first tandem float I have learned a few things.

 Don’t avoid bumping into each other – give into sharing this space with someone else and become one unified entity,